Lightmatter/allauth-jinja/README.md

 # allauth-jinja
-The complete set of [django-allauth](https://github.com/pennersr/django-allauth)https://github.com/pennersr/django-allauth rewritten in jinja.
+The complete set of [django-allauth](https://github.com/pennersr/django-allauth) templates rewritten in jinja.

 ## Installation & Usage
 [not published yet]